 - The winner does not have to be in attendance at the draw

-The 2016 raffle is closed.
-In future raffles, tickets can be purchased in the following ways:
+Tickets can be purchased in the following ways:

 - 1) send a cheque or money order or charge card number and expiry date to the following address: Thunder Bay Museum 425 Donald St. E. Thunder Bay, ON P7E 5V1 Be sure to include the name that should appear on the ticket, your street address and telephone number.
 Make cheques payable to “Thunder Bay Museum”

 - 2) Email firstname.lastname@example.org or phone (807) 623-0801 with your Visa or MasterCard number and its expiry date as well as the name on the card.
-Please indicate how many tickets you would like and be sure to include the name you want to appear on the ticket, the street address and telephone number.
+Please indicate how many tickets you would like and be sure to include the name you want to appear on the ticket, the street address, and the telephone number.